haryle/Paxos_Council/Design.md

     - Let proposer 1 propose a value together with proposer 2 and proposer 2 prepare message reaches the majority first.
       However, proposer 2 then sleeps for a long time when proposer 1 begins the next prepare round and propose value of 1.
 Proposer 1 should be declared the winner.
+    - The tests are in `tests/CentralRegistryTest/DeterministicPaxosCouncilTest`

 - Non standard operating condition:
     - Perform UAT to verify the logic in the log is correct.
+    - The UAT is found [here](TestLogging.md)